GitLeeRepo/LinuxKernelNotes/CreatingKernelModuleNotes.md

 ```
 Note: no extension is used here, as it was with **insmod**.
 You also do not need to provide a path if you are not in the directory.

-## dmsg
+## dmesg

-The **dmsg** command allows you to see messages written inside the kernel ring/space.
+The **dmesg** command allows you to see messages written inside the kernel ring/space.
 Very useful for viewing the output of your module.

 To display the messages: